Words from Julieta

 My new book is now titled Eleonora and Joseph: Passion, Tragedy, and Revolution in the Age of Enlightenment.
 I find the Enlightenment the most fascinating period in human history.
 Thus, I created a triangle formed by three historical figures at the turn of the nineteenth century encompassing both sides of the Atlantic Ocean.
 I love the way my protagonists, inevitably flawed as human beings, helped to create the world we inhabit today.

 I have lived through unique world events beginning with the "hot summer" that followed the April 25, 1974 revolution in Portugal, when the country seemed ready to become the European Cuba.
 I witnessed the Chernobyl nuclear disaster of 1986, when I was part of the diplomatic community in Moscow.
 I was in Zagreb when the civil war erupted in the fall of 1991.
 In a slow-moving diplomatic car with my then four-year old son, the two of us left a city that had fallen under military occupation, only to miss the last plane leaving Ljubljana that day.
 I was in Washington, D.C., the day of the terrorist attacks of September 11, 2001.
-And, as there were already cases of Covid-19 in my building, I left New York a few hours before the state of calamity was declared on March 22, 2020.
+And I left New York a few hours before the state of calamity was declared on March 22, 2020.

 My path has been daring, exciting, and unquestionably more dramatic than I could ever have imagined.
 Challenges met me at every turn, teaching me how to forge new ways whenever necessary.
 In Robert Frost's words, I have always followed The Road Not Taken.
 Accordingly, I enjoy stories that speak to the heart without being sentimental.
 I enjoy characters who travel through time and space and not only find out who they are but also a glimpse of truth along the way.
 My settings are reminders of how rich and empowering exceptional people and colorful places can be.